netgroup-polito/CrownLabs/provisioning/virtual-machines/setup-crownlabs-vm/README.md

    `Wireshark`, `Docker`, `polycube` and `GNS3`.

    Some predefined playbook are already provided in the [ansible](ansible) folder.
+   Specifically, those named `*-crownlabs-playbook.yaml` are an extended version to additionally install the software required to enable the access from CrownLabs.
    In case you want to *add/remove* new tasks, you can simply create a new ansible script, and optionally new ansible roles, as in [xubuntu-netlab-playbook.yml](ansible/xubuntu-netlab-playbook.yml).
 In particular,